Equivalent Circuit Modeling of Foil-Mediated Dissipative Coupling in Microwave Cavities with Enhanced Phase Response: Coupling Across a Metallic Foil

 The physical parameters of the experiment are shown in Table~\ref{physicalconstants}.
 The foil thickness was verified using a micrometer.
 The resonator parameters in conjunction with a few physical constants can be plugged in to Eq.~\ref{mutualresistanceeq} to obtain an expected mutual resistance and thus coupling.

-The mutual resistance $R_{n3}$ is calculated to lie in the range $R_{n3}\approx(1\text{--}51)\times10^{11}\,\Omega$.
-The positive root of Eq.~\ref{mutualresistanceeq} is taken as the physical solution; at very small coupling the analytical expression may yield small negative values, so the magnitude is reported.
-This extremely large value is intuitively consistent with the parallel-circuit picture: only small current flows across the foil, so the resulting coupling is weak, when the foil thickness spans multiple skin depths.
+The mutual resistance $R_{n3}$ is calculated to lie in the range $R_{n3}\approx(6\text{--}300)\,\Omega$.
+The negative root of Eq.~\ref{mutualresistanceeq} is taken as the physical solution; the sign not meaningful, so the magnitude is reported.
+This extremely small value is intuitively consistent with the parallel-circuit picture: only small current flows across the foil, so the resulting coupling is weak, when the foil thickness spans multiple skin depths.
 Recalling Eq.~\ref{couplingeq}, and expressing the resonator resistance as $R_{n}=R_{0n}\beta_{n}$, the mutual coupling is calculated to lie in the range $\Delta_{n3}\approx(1\text{--}48)\times10^{-6}$ when the estimated foil thickness of $(9\pm1)\,\mu\mathrm{m}$ is considered.
 Comparing this with the experimentally fitted values of $\Delta_{13}=(5.00\pm0.01)\times10^{-6}$ and $\Delta_{23}=(4.10\pm0.01)\times10^{-6}$ shows good agreement within the expected uncertainty.
 Given the strong sensitivity of the coupling to foil thickness and other geometric parameters, agreement at this level constitutes successful verification of the model.

 The remaining variation between the expected and measured coupling values likely arises from uncertainties in highly sensitive parameters, such as the foil thickness, where a difference of a few micrometres can result in an order-of-magnitude change in the coupling.
 The foil thickness is considered to be uniform for the purposes of the calculation.
 More precise measurements of foil thickness would further reduce this uncertainty.
 Additionally, the resonator parameters such as conductivity may vary due to oxidation and other cavity differences.
 Small variations in the resonator mode structures will also lead to variations in the calculated cavity resistances.